 Monroe County public schools are governed by the Monroe County Board of Education, consisting of five elected members and an appointed superintendent.
 The Monroe County Public School System consists of seven schools, a Career Technical Center and an alternative program.
-Student enrollment is 3,600 students.
-Monroe County Public Schools Superintendent Greg Shehan is actively engaged in enhancing educational opportunities for the students of Monroe County.
+Student enrollment is 3,300 students.
+Monroe County Public School System’s Superintendent Greg Shehan is actively engaged in enhancing educational opportunities for the students of Monroe County.
 The Monroe County Public School System is academically sound and AdvancED accredited.

 Monroe County School System has upgraded the wireless connectivity for all schools because teaching through technology is the key to student success as they pursue careers and post-secondary education.
 All schools have computer labs and portable computer carts that enhance students’ education.

-In partnership with our stakeholders, the Monroe County Board of Education is fully obligated to provide educational opportunities of highest quality and academic excellence in safe and orderly learning environments for all Monroe County Public School students, preparing them to achieve their highest potential as learners and citizens.
+The Monroe County Board of Education is fully obligated to provide educational opportunities of highest quality and academic excellence in safe and orderly learning environments for all students.
+The Monroe County School System is preparing all students to achieve their highest potential as learners and citizens.

 Monroe Academy also offers a fully accredited daycare program for 3- and 4-year-olds.
 The facility is self-contained on the Monroe Academy campus, and is open from 6:45 a.m. to 5:15 p.m.
 Balanced and nutritional meals are provided to students, and each morning starts with devotion and morning prayer.